• Skip to primary navigation

 General Science Resources & Links

 Resources are available to help educators prepare for a student with visual impairment in the science classroom.
-Explore the resources here and contact our staff with any questions.
+Explore available resources here and contact Jennifer Bliss, STEM Consultant, at jennifer.bliss@iaedb.org.

 Science Labs & Graphing

 Students with visual impairments will be able to participate in all science labs and experiments.
 IESBVI staff will work with you to identify strategies and tools needed for your student to participate in science labs, collect data and graph results.
-Strategies and resources can be found here.
+Explore strategies and available resources here.

 Science Materials

 IESBVI offers a variety of instructional materials, tools and resources to support students with visual impairments in the science classroom.
-More information on materials available for loan through IESBVI or obtainable through other sources can be found here.
+Explore available resources here.

 STEM

 Students with visual impairments should be fully included in STEM topics such as computer aided drafting, Project Lead the Way, coding and computer science.
-Explore the resources found here and contact our staff with any questions.
+Explore available resources here.

 Tactile Graphics